 PEKKA has a flexible role here; you can use it as Skeleton Army bait/Inferno bait – or you can use it as the tank killer and push with Giant.
 There’s a very good defense here, and PEKKA can be used offensively as well.

-The Balloon has one of the most unique mechanics in-game.
+The Best Arena 6 Balloon decks has one of the most unique mechanics in-game.
 It deals a TON of damage if it connects, but getting it to connect is the hard part.
 If you have Lava Hound unlocked, you’ll want to use it with the Balloon.

 Based on making slow pushes and getting the ‘loon to the tower.
 Use Zap and Arrows for Inferno and Minions respectively.
 A solo Hound is not a good deal, support it with Baby Dragon/Flying Machine.
 Defend with Minions, Baby Dragon and Tombstone.

 Great offense?
 Check.
 Great defense?
 Check.
 Tank?
 Sort of.
 Swarm?
 Check.